 Translate Voice into Modality-Specific Playbooks

-Voice translates differently across text, audio, and video; treat voice as a living rulebook that adapts to medium constraints rather than a single template.
+Voice varies across text, audio, and video; think of voice as a living rulebook that adapts to each medium.
 For written SEO content, preserve diction and cadence inside title tags, meta copy, and paragraph length rules so the brand feels consistent in search results and on-page.
 For audio and video, convert sentence rhythm into prosodic patterns and visual staging so listeners perceive the same personality through tone, pauses, and visual framing.

 Written Content & SEO playbook